Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Effect size of probabilistic reduction

-Now-standard practice in computational psycholinguistics is to justify the inclusion of probabilistic predictors through model comparison, following early work by \citet{bell2009predictability}.
-However, one shortcoming of this approach is that the field's preferred measure, $\Delta$ log-likelihood, does not include sign information, nor does it transparently convey the absolute value of the coefficient either.
+Inconsistency in results is also likely obscured due to changes in statistical reporting practices.
+It is now commonplace in computational psycholinguistics to justify the inclusion of probabilistic predictors through model comparison, following early work by \citet{bell2009predictability}.
+However, one shortcoming of this approach is that the field's preferred measure, the difference in model log-likelihood ($\Delta LL$), does not include sign information, nor does it transparently convey the absolute value of the coefficient either.
 That is, it is possible to report a major improvement in model fit that does not necessarily support claims of probabilistic reduction, and such an effect may be quite small.
-Reliance on $\Delta$LL likely obscures the difficulty of finding a significant true effect of probability on phonetic duration, which appears to be highly sensitive to regression model configuration and conditions.
+Reliance on $\Delta LL$ likely exacerbates the difficulty of finding a significant true effect of probability on phonetic duration, which appears to be highly sensitive to regression model configuration and conditions.

+On a more practical note, the effect sizes of probabilistic reduction that we demonstrated in this paper are so small as to be almost imperceptible.
+While the significance level or model comparison differences might appear large, the empirical effect sizes of probabilistic reduction suggest speedups of mere single-digit milliseconds between very probable and very improbable words.
+For the listener, such an effect likely does not confer many benefits to language comprehension or spoken word recognition.
+For the speaker, shortening words' durations may provide some benefit in terms of resource conservation, but this link is less than clear, and further experimentation is needed to test this alternative explanation.